 I couldn’t have done it without the hospital sponsoring me, I’m lucky to have had that support.Nathan DixonRead more

-We consult widely with employers, service users and carers on the development and delivery of learning, and work closely with UNISON and The Royal College of Nursing (RCN) on a shared mission to widen participation in education and training.
+We consult widely with employers, service users and carers on the development and delivery of learning, and work closely with partners on a shared mission to widen participation in education and training.